libxsmm/libxsmm/README.md

 (3,2,2), (3,2,3), (3,3,2), (3,3,3), (23,23,23)
 ```

 Of course, both mechanisms (M/N/K and MNK based) can be combined using the same command line (make).
+Static optimization and JIT can also be combined (no need to turn off the JIT backend).
 Testing the generated cases can be accomplished by capturing the console output of the [cp2k](https://github.com/hfp/libxsmm/blob/master/samples/cp2k/cp2k.cpp) code sample:

 ```
 make MNK="2 3, 23" test